john-science/john-science.github.io/x/dice_goblin.md

 ### Zealot

 Strictly speaking, there is no reason to bother ascending past the rank of Chosen.
 The Dice Goblin does not ask it of his followers.
-No one will even know your rank.
+No one will even know their rank.
 However, Dherm'Gorphyek sees that some of his followers are more fanatical than others, so he makes a place for them.
 And, of course, with this greater status in the church comes more and greater material rewards from their God.

 Also, these zealots are told the full and complete truth about their religion and their god.